fathima tabasum

 Maturity Date

-The date when the insurance policy ends, and any benefits are paid out.
+When the insurance policy ends and any benefits are paid out.

 Maturity Claim

-The amount received by the policyholder when the policy ends, if it includes a maturity benefit.
+The amount the policyholder receives when the policy ends if it includes a maturity benefit.

 Vesting Age